 With so many factors it is difficult to give an irrigation standard that is appropriate for all trees and landscapes.
-Generally, no irrigation is needed when trees are dormant.
+Irrigation is NOT needed when trees are dormant.
 The period of dormancy for deciduous trees is easy to determine because they lose their leaves.
 Evergreens go dormant also.
 Use deciduous trees as indicators for the dormancy period for both types of trees.
 Irrigation should begin when deciduous trees start to bud up or leaf out in early spring.
 The most amount of water will be required mid to late summer when soil moisture has been reduced and air temperatures are at their highest.
 In mid to late fall the irrigation schedule can be tapered off back to a watering schedule that was used in early spring.
-Once fall leaf drop occurs discontinue watering until the next growing season.
+Once fall leaf drop occurs or threat of freezing temperatures, discontinue watering until the next growing season.

 So how do you know if you have achieved the right irrigation frequency and timing?
 One simple method that gives good results requires some investigation: